iamsonal/aiAgentStudio/README.md

 ---

+## Target Audience

+This framework is designed for:

+*   **Salesforce Administrators:** To declaratively build, configure, and manage powerful AI agents and their capabilities—including complex business processes using the visual Graph Builder—without writing Apex code.
+*   **Salesforce Developers:** To extend the framework with custom actions (`IAgentAction`), context providers (`IAgentContextProvider`), and LLM integrations (`ILLMProviderAdapter`) to meet unique business requirements.
+*   **Salesforce Architects:** To design and implement secure, scalable, and observable AI solutions that integrate seamlessly with the Salesforce platform's security and data models.

+---

 ## Core Features & Capabilities

 This framework is designed to empower teams to build, manage, and scale powerful AI assistants on the Salesforce platform.
 Its key features are focused on providing a balance of flexibility, control, and enterprise-grade reliability.